diggerhq/digger/README.md

 ## Telemetry

 Digger collects anonymized telemetry.
-See [usage.go](https://github.com/diggerhq/digger/blob/develop/cli/pkg/usage/usage.go) for detail.
+See [usage.go](https://github.com/diggerhq/digger/blob/develop/cli/pkg/usage/usage.go) for details.
 You can disable telemetry collection either by setting `telemetry: false` in digger.yml, or by setting the `TELEMETRY` env variable to `false`.

 ## Running migrations